 A SOCKS proxy server is a server-based application used to transfer data between client computers using a set of filtering rules for enhanced security.
-A user's workstation requires a SOCKS client to be installed, either in the application (such as PuTTY, Firefox) or in the TCP/IP where the client software redirects packets into a SOCKS tunnel.

-The SOCKS client initiates a connection to a SOCKS server while the protocol handles authentication and logs connection requests.
+A user's workstation must have a SOCKS client installed, either in the application (such as PuTTY, Firefox) or in the TCP/IP where the client software redirects packets into a SOCKS tunnel.
+The SOCKS client will initiate a connection to a SOCKS server while the protocol handles authentication and logs connection requests.
 The SOCKS server acts as the IP Client for the connection request so the external server is only aware of the proxy.

 - 1. Go to SOCKS Proxy. - 2.
 In Version, select the appropriate SOCKS Proxy version. - 3.
 In Host, enter the IP address of the SCS-101 or SCS-104 installed in the SCS-1R receiver. - 4.
 In Port, enter the port through which you will connect to the panel.
-The valid range is 1-65535.
+Range is 1 65535.
 Default is 1080.